malloryspector/developers-best-friend/readme.md

 <http://p3.mspector2015.com>

 ## Description
-A web application called Developer's Best Friend which includes a Lorem Ipsum Generator, Random User Generator, and xkcd Style Password Generator.
+Developer's Best Friend is a web application which includes tools to help generate random content.
+The application includes a Lorem Ipsum Generator, a Random User Generator, and a xkcd Style Password Generator.

 ## Demo
 TBD